camunda-community-hub/camunda-custom-operation-tools/README.md

 This project is made to provide an example of custom Operate based on bpmn-js, Operate APIs and Zeebe client.
 The idea is to evaluate complexity to build custom solution when Operate doesn't fit completly.

+This example show how a customer could build a 4-eyes principle mechanism where a user request process modifications (state, variables) and another user has to validate the request before it's applied in Zeebe's engine.

 :information_source: This is a community project that you can use during exploration phase, PoCs, trainings, etc. It's **not production ready** and you should carefully review it before using it in production.

 ## Repository content